59g/Steam-ID-Swapper/README.md

 //*The normal chrome window will be used to release the ID whilst the other 4 incognito tabs will be the same account that will attempt to claim the ID 4 times so it doesn't  mess up the claim request.*//

 Done, you have successfully swapped your ID!
 Congratulations!
-You are no longer a handswaptard that will complain after losing his id because he missclicked the button or delayed the req.
+You are no longer a handswaptard that will complain after losing his id because he missclicked the button.